Agriculture ministry supports small and midsize food exporters as Japan enjoys global washoku boom | The Japan Times

 The agriculture ministry supported the event to provide opportunities for small and midsize companies unable to afford attendance at trade fairs overseas to meet buyers from abroad.
 The fair in Chiba was the first such large-scale event specializing in food exports, a ministry official said.

-One food maker served samples of a “tonkotsu” pork bone-based instant noodle product, hoping to take advantage of the effective absence of such products in China.
+One food maker served samples of an instant tonkotsu (pork bone-based noodle) product, hoping to take advantage of the effective absence of such products in China.
 A buyer from Singapore who was impressed by the taste of the noodles began talks with the company immediately.

 A ministry questionnaire for exhibitors found that many had been asked to produce export-oriented products and packaging.